KatherineMichel/portfolio/doc/2024-recap.md

 [PyTexas 2024](https://www.pytexas.org/2024/) took place in Austin, Texas from April 19-21.

 <!--
+Tweet
-I had wanted to go for years and finally went.
+PyTexas has been on my bucketlist for years, and I finally went.
 Conference and sight seeing details.
 -->

 I met Jason Koo at DjangoCon US 2022 in San Diego where he generously helped as an organizer.
 It was great to see him again, and I look forward to learning more about Neo4j Graph Database!
 On the bright, sunny, second day of PyTexas, he invited me to be in this photo.